Bad (Michael Jackson song): Background and inspiration

 Michael Jackson wrote and recorded "Bad" in 1986.
-It was co-produced by Jackson and Quincy Jones, and included as the title track on Jackson's seventh studio album, released in 1987.
-Jackson planned to duet on "Bad" with musician Prince, but Prince declined the invitation; in a later interview, Prince said: "The first line of that song is 'your butt is mine'.
+It was co-produced by Jackson and Quincy Jones, and included on his seventh studio album, Bad, in 1987.

+Jackson planned to duet on "Bad" with Prince, but Prince declined the invitation; in a later interview, Prince said: "The first line of that song is 'your butt is mine'.
 Then I said 'Who's going to sing that to who?' ... because you sure aren't singing that to me, and I sure ain't singing it to you."
-Prince instead submitted his song "Wouldn't You Love To Love Me", but Jackson rejected it, so it was instead given to Taja Sevelle.
+Prince instead submitted his song "Wouldn't You Love to Love Me", but Jackson rejected it, so it was instead given to Taja Sevelle.

 In Jackson's 1988 autobiography Moonwalk, Jackson wrote:

 In a 1988 interview with Ebony and Jet magazines, Jackson said he was inspired by a true story that he had read about in either Time or Newsweek.
 Jackson stated that the story was about a student who went to school in upstate New York, who was "from the ghetto", had tried to make something of his life and planned to leave all of his friends behind when he returned from Thanksgiving break.
 He added that the student's friends' jealousy resulted in them killing the student; Jackson stated that the student's death was not included in the music video.
 Various Jackson biographers have concluded that the story he was referring was that of Edmund Perry.
 However, Perry was not killed by kids in his neighborhood; he was killed by a plainclothes police officer when Perry and his brother allegedly attacked and badly beat the officer in a mugging attempt.